• Skip to primary navigation

 Hiring An Injury Attorney If Your Medical Bills Are Being Covered

-After being hurt in an accident, if the accident was someone else’s fault, their insurance company might bend over backwards to pay your medical bills and make sure that you are “taken care of”.
+After being hurt in an accident, the other insurance company might bend over backwards to pay your medical bills.
+They will say that they want to make sure that you are “taken care of”.
 This might also include reimbursing you for time lost at work or offering to fix your car, if the result of a car accident.
 If your bills are all being paid, you might wonder if you even need to get a lawyer involved.

 Do I need a lawyer if my medical bills are being taken care of?